Make Money Selling Beats Online

 The pros of joining a forum and networking are that it’s free.
 You also never know who will be lurking and seeing what you put out there.

-You can get advice from other people who have already started selling their music, as well.
+You can get advice from other people who have already started beat selling, as well.
 If you’re new to the selling beats scene, having connections to someone who’s already old hat is an indispensable advantage.

 The only problem with Kanye To The is that it is, in fact, a forum and it may take you a while to form up those connections.
 But even if it takes a while, it’s still one of the best places online to get your start.